QuakedK/Scripting-Station/System Docs/Services.md

 ```

 # Windows Management Instrumentation Service
 **Windows Management Instrumentation Service** or **Winmgmt** is a core Windows service used for system management and monitoring.

+> [!CAUTION]
-Tools that rely on WMI will not work if disabled, even anticheats tend to break.
+> If **Windows Management Instrumentation Service** is disabled tools that rely on WMI will not work if disabled, even anticheats tend to break.
 Confrimed Broken Anticheat: Rocket League

 ```bat
 reg add "HKLM\SYSTEM\CurrentControlSet\Services\Winmgmt" /v Start /t REG_DWORD /d 4 /f